pkassar/my-CV/README.md

 I discovered and started loving coding.
 I embarked on the journey that is Makers Academy: a 12-week intense course to give you the tools to learn code.

-I am now looking for my first job as a developer where can grow whilst still exploring my love and understanding of music
+I am now looking for my first job as a developer where can grow my skills whilst exploring my love for music.

 ---